pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. attribute:: rect

-      The rectangle containing the annotation in untransformed coordinates.
+      The rectangle containing the annotation.

       :rtype: :ref:`Rect`